rishitgupta2003/rishitgupta2003/README.md

--- Hi there 👋
+# 👋 Hello

-- 🔭 Hi, I'm Rishit Gupta
+- 🔭 _Hi, I'm Rishit Gupta_
-- 🌱 I’m currently diving deep in Development
+- 🌱 _I’m currently diving deep in Development_
-- ⚡ Fun fact: I use this 🌀 a lot
+- ⚡ _Fun fact: I use this 🌀 a lot_

 <!--
 **rishitgupta2003/rishitgupta2003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.